Key takeaways

 Invoice fraud and business email compromise

 Attackers often insert false bank details in invoices.
 With approval workflows inside a secure platform, you reduce the chance of a wrong payment.
+AI driven duplicate detection and off cycle payment flagging add another layer of defense.
 Workflows enforce checks and keep a clear audit trail.
 Training helps users spot phish and confirm changes over a trusted channel.

 Bank reconciliations and payment gateway security